nguyencongminh090/GenOpen/README.md

 This program base on my knowledge about Gomoku.
 It has some problems with corner opening.
 # Output
+- The output after Generate is in Generate folder.
+(Gen.txt)
-- The default output is Opening.txt in the GenOpen directory
+- The output after Evaluate is in Evaluate folder.
+(Final.txt)
-# Need help.
+# BUG REPORT
-If you are interested in this project, you can contribute.
-I hope someone will help me finish this project.
-Thanks!!
+- If you found some bugs, please report to me via email: nguyencongminh050@gmail.com.
+THANKS!